cgtrout/ReportApp/README.md

 # ReportApp - Visitor Managment / Reporting Software
 Source for my previous major project.
-Designed in collaboration with several people that use it.
+Designed in collaboration with several users that use it on a continuous basis.

 Designed for visitor management at an anonymous  site I worked for.